Get insider access

 When It Matters

-The gray uniformity test aims to show how well a screen can display a single, uniform color.
-It matters when viewing large areas of uniform color, such as webpages and documents.
-As the name suggests, dirty screen effect looks more like smearing in the center of the screen, as if the screen is actually dirty, and it can be especially noticeable when following a fast-moving object in games or scrolling through a document.
-Uniformity issues affect content creators as well because the same color may look different depending on where it's displayed on the screen.
+The gray uniformity test aims to show how well a screen displays a single, uniform color.
+This matters when viewing large areas of uniform color, such as web pages and documents.
+Uniformity issues also affect content creators because the same color may look different depending on where it is on the screen.
+It also matters when viewing certain content, like panning shots or sports.

 Our Tests

-To test a monitor's gray uniformity, we take a picture of the screen using a Nikon D750 camera with an F4.0 aperture lens, a 1/4 sec. shutter time, and an ISO of 200.
+To test a monitor's gray uniformity, we display a full-screen image of 50% gray and take a picture using a Nikon D750 camera with an f/4.0 aperture lens, a 1/15 sec. shutter time, and an ISO of 200.

 50% Standard Deviation